tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/SDK 类问题/Android SDK_intl_en.md

 To upload files to or download files from an external storage device, you must have network permission and read/write permissions on the device.
 Other permissions, such as location permission and device information permission, are not mandatory.
 If you have strict requirements on permissions, you can skip importing the MtaUtils package or upgrade the SDK to 5.5.8 or above.

 ### What do I do if the `java.security.cert.CertPathValidatorException: Trust anchor for certification path not found` error is reported when HTTPS is used?
 If you access COS via a proxy, check whether the proxy supports HTTPS.
-If not, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+If not, please [contact us](https://intl.cloud.tencent.com/contact-sales).

 ### What do I do if the upload progress reaches 100%, while the `onFailed` method is called?
 The 100% upload progress indicates only the SDK packet sending progress.
 The upload is successful only when the `onSuccess` method is called.
 If an exception occurs when the `Complete Multipart Upload` request is sent, the `onFailed` method will be called.